6 Month Old Suddenly Won’t Sleep Through the Night

 Even babies who were previously sleeping longer stretches can suddenly start waking more often.

-👉 this is very common around 6 months
+The truth is that this is very common around 6 months.

 Sleep at this age often looks less predictable than before — and that’s part of the transition.